mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 Being in the canopy again gave me a pang of familiarity that I didn't quite understand.
 I looked to the red stars for some shred of memory.
 Kipnu's face came to mind: a glimpse of something obscured from my memory.
 But as Ramne caught up with me, I had no more time to remember.
 Annu needed me now.

 With quick feet, I deftly hopped from branch to branch, careful not to slip on a patch of frost or lose my balance on a shaky branch.
 When I was nearly above the fire, I peered down, looking for any sign of people.
+A few paces from the fire I could see three figures, one of them sitting with hands bound and a woman standing over hae: Annu and Setre.
+There was a woman standing next to Setre with a wide metal shield.
+She struck some vague familiar chord within my thoughts, though I couldn't place where I knew her from.

-A few paces from the fire I could see three figures, one of them sitting.
-It was Annu, bound with Setre and another person I didn't know.
-I inhaled deeply to yell out, but a hand covered my mouth and nose before I could finish.
+Below me, I spotted Laen and Boon, munching on some morsel of food with their legs tied to a tree.
+I inhaled deeply to yell out to them, but a hand covered my mouth and nose before I could finish.
 I tried to scream but no air would move under the pressure of his hands.

 "Now, now.
 Don't you go telling on me."